Effects of climate change on biomes: General impacts

 The 2007 IPCC Fourth Assessment Report concluded that over the last three decades human-induced warming had likely had an influence on many biological systems.
 The Sixth Assessment Report found that half of all species with long-term data had shifted their ranges poleward (or upward for mountain species).
 Two-thirds have had their spring events occur earlier.
 Several European bird species' breeding seasons have been shifted to earlier periods, as indicated by the shifts in nestling ringing dates.
 The range of hundreds of North American birds has shifted northward at an average rate of 1.5 km/year over the past 55 years.

 Furthermore, climate change may disrupt the ecology among interacting species, via changes on behaviour and phenology, or via climate niche mismatch.
 The disruption of species-species associations is a potential consequence of climate-driven movements of each individual species in opposite directions.
+These changes further complicate natural resource management, with shifting species distributions and ecosystem dynamics increasing the uncertainty of long-term planning.
+Consequently, management strategies must become more flexible and adaptive to address continuous environmental changes.
 Climate change may, thus, lead to another extinction, more silent and mostly overlooked: the extinction of species' interactions.
 As a consequence of the spatial decoupling of species-species associations, ecosystem services derived from biotic interactions are also at risk from climate niche mismatch.

 Whole ecosystem disruptions will occur earlier under more intense climate change: under the high-emissions RCP8.5 scenario, ecosystems in the tropical oceans would be the first to experience abrupt disruption before 2030, with tropical forests and polar environments following by 2050.
 In total, 15% of ecological assemblages would have over 20% of their species abruptly disrupted if as warming eventually reaches 4 C-change; in contrast, this would happen to fewer than 2% if the warming were to stay below 2 C-change.